franc-carter/fhem-bauhn/README.md

 attr NAME setList off on

-where NAME is the name you wish to call the device and XX:XX:XX:XX:XX:XX is the MAX address of the device
+where NAME is the name you wish to call the device and XX:XX:XX:XX:XX:XX is the MAC address of the device